 Based upon market data, capital expenditures in the processing industries are expected to increase over the next few years.
 Long-term global forecasts project a solid increase in sales of flow control products (valves, pumps, motors) to the processing industries.
 As the world continues to depend on natural resources, oil exploration deepens, and transport requirements widen, we anticipate additional opportunities to provide our flow control products to meet these challenges.
 The proposed and enacted environmental regulations in the U.S. and other developed countries could drive increased demand for flow control products by as much as 8 to 10% over the next few years.
-However, we cannot predict whether certain economic recoveries can be sustained, whether anticipated future environmental regulatory changes will be enacted, or how such regulatory changes may impact this industry.
+However, we cannot predict whether certain economic recoveries can be sustained, whether anticipated future environmental regulatory changes may impact this industry.